 By default, 1btn comes pre-configured for some basic third-party services like email, Twilio SMS, and Twitter.
 Adding more services is easy.
 The bottom line is, we can’t possibly imagine all the things you’ll be able to do with 1btn and your creativity!

 Now that we preached about the simplicity of 1btn – let’s talk about the 1btn’s advanced features.
-While 1btn is a simple interface, it packs a lot of punch because of its open source design and the configurability.
+While 1btn is a simple interface, it packs a lot of punch because of its open-source design and the ability for reconfiguration.
 For example, the open design means you could completely rewrite the 1btn’s firmware.
 You can even modify the API’s endpoints and re-route them somewhere else.

 On the other hand, if you wish to use existing hardware with your own servers – you could redirect button press action to your servers and then invoke a script you’ve written to do the heavy lifting.
 1btn gives you access to ReST API calls, so you can fully integrate it into larger systems and configure it programmatically.
 You can even write code to configure multiple buttons.
 Imagine being able to bring up an entire application infrastructure with the push of one button, and then launching the application with a second button.